-These are the terms and conditions (Terms) on which Eco Environmental Services Limited, registered under company number 03674052 (Eco), shall design, provide and install bird deterrent systems to the Customer (Services).
+These are the terms and conditions (Terms) on which Eco Environmental Services Limited, registered under company number 03674052 (Eco), shall recommend, supply and install bird deterrent systems to the Customer (Services).
 We reserve the right to amend these Terms at any time in accordance with changes in the law or to improve the Services.
-No other person except for a director of Eco may vary these Terms at your request or enter into a collateral contract or warranty in respect of a Main Contract (as defined below).
+No other person except for a Director of Eco may vary these Terms at your request or enter into a collateral contract or warranty in respect of the Main Contract (as defined below).

 The following definitions and rules of interpretation apply in these Conditions.

 - Charges: the charges payable by the Customer for the supply of the Services in accordance with clause 5.

 - Commencement Date: has the meaning given in clause 2

 - Controller, processor, data subject, personal data, personal data breach, processing and appropriate technical measures: as defined in the Data Protection Legislation.

 - Customer: the person or firm who purchases Services from Eco as indicated on the Order.

 - Data Protection Legislation: all applicable data protection and privacy legislation in force from time to time in the UK including the General Data Protection Regulation ((EU) 2016/679); the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.

 - Goods: the goods (or any part of them) as set out in the Order.